danigosa/django-simple-seo/README.rst

         ('testapp.MyMetadata', 'ALL'),
     )

-In case you need several seo models a restrict them to certain views, add the following:
+In case you need several seo models and restrict them to certain views, add the following:

 .. code-block:: python